vrockai/pipeline-test/docs/content.md

 ---

 ## Low-dose ethanol consumption inhibits neutrophil extracellular traps formation to alleviate rheumatoid arthritis.
- 29.10.2023, _L Jin, Z Zhang, P Pan, Y Zhao, M Zhou, L Liu, Y Zhai, H Wang, L Xu, D Mei, H Zhang, Y Yang, J Hua, X Zhang, L Zhang_
+ 30.10.2023, _L Jin, Z Zhang, P Pan, Y Zhao, M Zhou, L Liu, Y Zhai, H Wang, L Xu, D Mei, H Zhang, Y Yang, J Hua, X Zhang, L Zhang_

-Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease.
+_Humans, Mice, Animals, Extracellular Traps, Arthritis, Rheumatoid, Neutrophils, Arthritis, Experimental, Acetates_ Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease.
 Ethanol consumption has been reported to reduce morbidity in RA patients, but the mechanism behind it remains unclear.
 Our results showed that Muribaculaceae was predominant in the gut microbiota of mice after ethanol treatment, and the levels of microbiota metabolite acetate were increased.
 Acetate reduced arthritis severity in collagen-induced arthritis (CIA) mice, which was associated with a decrease in the articular neutrophils and the myeloperoxidase-deoxyribonucleic acid complex in serum.
 Meanwhile, in vitro experiments confirmed that acetate affected neutrophil activity by acting on G-protein-coupled receptor 43, which reduced endoplasmic reticulum stress in neutrophils and inhibited neutrophil extracellular traps formation.
 Furthermore, exogenous acetate reversed CIA mice with exacerbated gut microbial disruption, further confirming that the effect of gut microbial metabolite acetate on neutrophils in vivo is crucial for the immune regulation.
 Our findings illuminate the metabolic and cellular mechanisms of the gut-joint axis in the regulation of autoimmune arthritis, and may offer alternative avenues to replicate or induce the joint-protective benefits of ethanol without associated detrimental effects.

 [Source](https://doi.org/10.1038/s42003-023-05473-y)